-In view of the positive feedback on this programme in the past, the Chairman arranged for an induction meeting to be organised to increase the Directors' and Statutory Auditors' awareness of the Prysmian Group's business.
-This meeting specifically involved a visit to two Group facilities in Neustadt and Schwerin, Germany.
+Also in view of the positive feedback on this programme in the past, the Chairman arranged for the annual induction meeting to be organised to increase the Directors' and Statutory Auditors' awareness of the Prysmian Group's business.
+This meeting specifically involved a visit to the Group's facility in Pikkala, Finland.

 4.3.
-ROLE OF THE BOARD OF DIRECTORS

-(pursuant to Article 123-bis, paragraph 2 letter d), TUF)
+ROLE OF THE BOARD OF DIRECTORS (pursuant to Article 123-bis, paragraph 2, letter d), TUF)

-In 2014, the Board of Directors held seven meetings, lasting an average of two hours and twenty minutes each.
-The Directors had a 96% attendance average for these meetings, while the Statutory Auditors, in office during the financial year, reported 100% attendance.
+In 2015, the Board of Directors held eight meetings, lasting an average of one hour and fifty minutes each.
+The four main meetings scheduled in the Financial Year's events calendar, lasted an average of three hours each.
+The directors who were in office during those meetings during the Financial Year, had a 97% attendance average, while the Statutory Auditors reported 100% attendance.

-As provided for by current regulations, the Company published, in its 21 January 2015 press release, the Board meeting dates scheduled for 2015 for examination of financial results as set out below:
+As provided for by current regulations, the Company published, in its 21 January 2016 press release, the Board meeting dates scheduled for 2016 for examination of financial results as set out below:

-- 25 February 2015: consolidated financial statements of the Prysmian Group, draft statutory financial statements of Prysmian S.p.A.

-for the financial year as at 31 December 2014.

-7 May 2015: interim report on operations as at 31 March 2015.
-30 July 2015: half-yearly financial report as at 30 June 2015.

-- 5 November 2015: interim report on operations as at 30 September 2015.

-During the current year, the Board held one meeting before the one that approved this Report.
+- 24 February 2016: consolidated financial statements of the Prysmian Group, draft statutory financial statements of Prysmian S.p.A. for the financial year as at 31 December 2015. - 10 May 2016: interim report on operations as at 31 March 2016. - 28 July 2016: half-yearly financial report as at 30 June 2016. - 8 November 2016: interim report on operations as at 30 September 2016.
+During the current year, the Board held no meetings before the one that approved this Report.